Best Start Scotland

 You don’t need to have received the pregnancy and baby grant to be eligible for the early learning grant or the school age grant, as long as you meet the qualifying criteria.

 You’ll be eligible for best start grant if you get any of the following benefits:

 - Child tax credit

 Further information about Best Start Scotland can be found at mygov.scot or by calling 0800 182 2222.

 How to claim

-You can apply for Best start grants online, downloading paper form, or by phone;
+You can apply for Best start grants online, by downloading, completing and returning a paper form or by phone;

 0800 182 2222 (freephone, 8am to 6pm, Monday to Friday).

 Apply to the Scottish Government Best Start Grant.

 Best Start Foods is a prepaid card that you can use to buy healthy foods for children under 3.
 You can use the card in shops and online.